Zanizada/portfolio/README.md

 ## Project Structure

-- **assets/**: Contains images used on the website, such as logos and photos.
-  - `img/`: Subfolder with the images.
-- **htmls/**: Contains the HTML files of the website.
+- **portfolio/**: Project's Repository.
   - `index.html`: Portfolio's homepage.
   - `about.html`: "About Me" page with additional information.
+  - **assets/**: Contains images used on the website, such as logos and photos.
+    - `img/`: Subfolder with the project images.
+    - `docs/`: Subfolder with the project documents.
   - **styles/**: Contains the CSS files for the website's styling.
     - `style.css`: Main styles of the website.

 ## Technologies Used